Lightning-AI/pytorch-lightning/docs/source/advanced/training_tricks.rst

 Gradient Clipping
 -----------------
 Gradient clipping may be enabled to avoid exploding gradients.
-Specifically, this will `clip the gradient norm <https://pytorch.org/docs/stable/nn.html#torch.nn.utils.clip_grad_norm_>`_ computed over all model parameters together.
+By default, this will `clip the gradient norm
+<https://pytorch.org/docs/stable/nn.html#torch.nn.utils.clip_grad_norm_>`_ computed over all model parameters together.
+If gradient_clip_algorithm option is set to 'value', which is 'norm' by default, this will `clip the gradient value <https://pytorch.org/docs/stable/nn.html#torch.nn.utils.clip_grad_value_>`_ for each parameter instead.

 .. seealso:: :class:`~pytorch_lightning.trainer.trainer.Trainer`